DNA Archives - What They're For and How to Make Your Own.

 Some people like to make DNA archives for their pets too, in the hope of being able to clone them one day.

-Note: The author or Hubpages can accept absolutely no responsibility for the failure of either of these home-made DNA archives to work as might be hoped.
+Note: The author or Hubpages accept no responsibility for the failure of either of these home-made DNA archives to work effectively.

 Why not have a DNA party?